lykjohn/Time-Series-Insurace-Premium/README.md

-<h1> Time-Series-Insurace-Premium <h1>
+<h1> Evaluating Time Series Models on Predicting Premium Swings of Smokers and Non-smokers <h1>
-<h2> An evlauation on time series models on premium swings between smokers and non-smokers</h2>
+<h2> A spatial-temporal anlaysis on insured policies for two risk-differenced gorups</h2>